ansible/awx/docs/docsite/rst/release_notes/relnotes.rst

 - System management jobs are now able to be canceled
 - Rsyslog no longer needs manual intervention to send out logs after hitting a 40x error
 - Credential lookup plugins now respect the ``AWX_TASK_ENV`` setting
-- Fixed the controller to list valid subscriptions from Satellite when having multiple quantities from the same SKU
 - Updated Receptor version to 1.2.1, which includes several fixes

 **Execution Environment fixes**: